New Products Are Born from New Industries: The Fracking Ramp

 Designing the Fracking Ramp

-Until recently, there was not ramp available on the market designed for fracking on until a major oil corporation contacted us to design this specialized ramp.
+Until recently, there was no ramp available on the market designed for fracking on until a major oil corporation contacted us to design this specialized ramp.
 In the preliminary stages, there were many questions to be answered:

 From Model to Production